 Take a little field trip outside and observe the plant decay in the yard or at the park.
 If you have any thick bushes near by, take a peek behind or under the bushes and you’ll likely find decomposition in action.
 If possible, visit a farm or spot that you know already has a large compost pile.
-In Austin, Boggy Creek Farm and Springdale Farm have giant compost piles that kids can investigate.
+In Austin, Boggy Creek Farm has a giant compost piles that kids can investigate.
 Here’s a scoop of leaves from under our bushes that are in the early stages of decomposing.

 3. Build a compost pile